SantaHub/Parallel-Programming-in-Java/README.md

 To avoid data race, a program should be functionally and structually deterministic.
 Benign nondeterminim : for same inpu may generate different outputs.
 But all the outputs maybe acceptable.
 Eg. search pattern match locations in a string.

+## Week 3

+Parallel Loops :
+    There are there ways in java to parallize :
+    - Each iteration an async task with finish encompassing all iterations.
+    - Using forall loops
+    - using stream().parallel()

+Parallel Matrix :
+    We can parallize the matrix computation except for the seq summation thats computationally non-associative even though its algebrically associative.